 Portland Farmers Market

 The city’s most famous market, which continues to gain national acclaim, is the Saturday morning Portland Farmers Market at Portland State University on the downtown Park Blocks at Southwest Montgomery Street.
 This gorgeous, tree-shaded spot draws legions of locals and tourists to browse the goods of more than 100 market vendors (some of which have brick-and-mortar locations throughout the city) who enjoy delicious, fresh-prepared food from Pine State Biscuits, Verde Cocina Mexican food, Via Chicago pizza, Salumeria di Carlo sausages and many others.

 The Portland Farmers Market sets up at six other locations around the city, including Pioneer Courthouse Square in the heart of downtown (Mondays, June-September).
-Others take place at Shemanski Park (in the downtown Park Blocks at Southwest Salmon Street; Wednesdays, May-November, and Saturdays, January-February), in Northwest Portland (Thursdays, June-September), and in the Buckman (Thursdays, May-September) and King (Sundays, May-November) neighborhoods.
+Others take place at Shemanski Park (in the downtown Park Blocks at Southwest Salmon Street; Wednesdays, May-November), in Northwest Portland (Thursdays, June-September), and in the Buckman (Thursdays, May-September) and King (Sundays, May-November) neighborhoods.

 Many of the other dozens of markets around the city are relatively modest and held in residential areas, but some notable neighborhood markets include the Hollywood Farmers Market on Saturday mornings, the People’s Farmers’ Market in the Division / Clinton neighborhood on Wednesday afternoons and the Hillsdale Farmers’ Market on Sundays.